hyperledger/identus-docs/documentation/docs/quick-start.md

 ```

 2. Open the XCode project on __./Sample/AtalaPrismWalletDemo/AtalaPrismWalletDemo.xcodeproj__
-3. On the top left of the XCode window you will see a play/run button, press it.
+3. On the top left of the XCode window you will see a Play/Run button, click it.
 4. The app will start.
 5. Click Wallet Demo 2.0
   * You will be able to run the rest of the guide here.